Zack Wheeler: Pitcher profile

-Wheeler boasts a five-pitch repertoire, consisting of a four-seam fastball, a sinker, a curveball, a slider, and a changeup.
-Baseball analysts consider Wheeler's four-seam fastball to be his best pitch, boasting a comparable release path to retired Phillies ace Cole Hamels.
+Wheeler has a five-pitch repertoire, consisting of a four-seam fastball, a sinker, a curveball, a slider, and a changeup.
+Baseball analysts consider Wheeler's four-seam fastball to be his best pitch, with a comparable release path to former Phillies ace Cole Hamels.
 In 2019, his average fastball speed of 96.8 mph was much higher than the MLB average of 93.4 mph.
 His sinker is also known for its velocity: in the pandemic-shortened 2020 season, Wheeler's sinker velocity of 97.1 mph was the second-highest among pitchers who threw the pitch at least 100 times.
 As his career progressed, however, Wheeler began to show a preference for pitching the fastball, as batters made contact more often against the sinker.
 The change was similar to that of New York Yankees pitcher Gerrit Cole, whose pitching performance improved after abandoning his sinker.

 Among his other pitches, Wheeler uses his curveball and changeup to supplement the fastball and slider.
 He considers the curveball to be "decent", and believes that his control of the pitch, which he has been throwing since high school, has decreased with the continued improvement of his slider.
 His changeup, by contrast, is a more recent pitch, one that Wheeler began throwing in the 2014 season to confuse batters expecting a hard fastball.
 His slider is his least developed pitch, and Wheeler expressed a desire prior to the 2021 season to improve the pitch's consistency and "make it look like a strike instead of it ... being like a waste pitch".

 Personal life

-Wheeler and his wife Dominique have one child together, a son, who was born on July 20, 2020, shortly before the start of the pandemic-shortened 2020 MLB season.
+Wheeler and his wife Dominique have four children, a son born July 20, 2020, shortly before the start of the pandemic-shortened 2020 MLB season, and three daughters.
 They reside in Dallas, Georgia during the offseason.

 Wheeler has a close friendship with retired Atlanta Braves player Chipper Jones.
 The two were introduced when Jones' agents recruited Wheeler out of high school.